Coherence creation in an optically thick medium by matched propagation of a chirped laser pulse pair: Introduction

 \section{Introduction}

 Adiabatic control (AC) of atomic quantum states (see~\cite{Bergmann1998, Vitanov2001, Kral2007} and references therein) is a powerful technique in quantum optics that allows various applications in nonlinear optics, such as high harmonic generation~\cite{Watson1996}, multiphoton ionization~\cite{Jones1995}, nonlinear frequency conversion~\cite{Kis2003, Eilam2006} and several transparency effects~\cite{Wang2000}.
 The general aim of AC is to create a given population distribution among the working levels of atomic systems in a robust way using a limited number of laser pulses.

+One important control problem is the creation of coherence between specific states of single atoms or --- allowing more exciting applications --- ensembles of atoms.
+It has been shown~\cite{Scully1992191} that preparing an optically thick medium of $\Lambda$-atoms (see Fig. (\ref{fig:lambda})) in the coherent superposition of their ground states leads to numerous interesting phenomena.
+These include lasing without inversion~\cite{Scully1992, Mompart2000}, enhanced index of refraction of the medium~\cite{Zibrov1996, Lukin1999}, Ramsey interference~\cite{Kolesov2006} or enhancement of magneto-optical effects~\cite{Sautenkov2000, Wojciechowski2010}.

+In our present paper we propose a method for achieveing this task by using a pair of frequency chirped (FC) laser pulses.
+We anticipate that the presented method allows a relatively precise control of the final state of the medium, and is easier to apply in certain experimental situations than other methods known in literature~\cite{Kozlov2009}.
+The problem of the preparation of an extended medium naturally raises the question whether a lossless propagation of a pair of FC pulses is possible in the medium, and if so, by what mechanism?
+In this communication, we wish to give a detailed response to these questions.

-The control is achieved by adiabatically tuning one of the parameters of the atom-laser interaction in time, which drives the atomic populations along the adiabatic states of the system~\cite{Oreg1984, Grischkowsky1976}.
+The essence of AC is adiabatically tuning one of the parameters of the atom-laser interaction in time, which drives the atomic populations along the adiabatic states of the system~\cite{Oreg1984, Grischkowsky1976}.
 If the evolution takes place along the dark state (population trapping), complete population control can be achieved without excitation of the atom.
 This mechanism is the basis of the stimulated Raman adiabatic passage (STIRAP)~\cite{Gaubatz1990, Unanyan2001, Peters2005, Vitanov1999}.
 In the AC schemes based on STIRAP, two (or more) time-shifted laser pulses with constant carrier frequencies are applied to a quantum system resulting in adiabatic altering of couplings between the laser fields and the atomic transitions.